jamesmh/JavaScript-Sql/README.md

 ```

 #### Just Return Full Objects:
-Just call select() with no parameters to get the array with full objects.
+Call select() with no parameters to get the array with full objects.
 ```
   var array = $ql(peopleArray).select();
 ```